 We collect and share personal information for the following business and commercial purposes: administering the provision of our Site and Services, authenticating users access requests when they access our properties, providing customer support as required, detecting and preventing security incidents, debugging and fixing errors, maintaining and enhancing our Site and Services, allowing users to receive our commercial communications when they have agreed to receive them, marketing our Services and attributing engagement with our Site and Services to the applicable marketing campaigns.

-We do act as data brokers or otherwise trade in your data.
-However, certain standard generally accepted business practices may be deemed as sale of data under the CCPA’s broad definition of “sale”, such as when we utilize third party service providers that provide us with services, while they retain certain ability to use your data for their own business needs (e.g. Google Analytics, fraud detection services, etc.).
+Certain standard generally accepted business practices may be deemed as sale of data under the CCPA’s broad definition of “sale”, such as when we utilize third party service providers that provide us with services, while they retain certain ability to use your data for their own business needs (e.g. Google Analytics, fraud detection services, etc.).

 For the purpose of the CCPA, in the last 12 months we may have ‘sold’ or ‘shared’ your Personal Information mentioned above with other parties as necessary for the purposes described above, for example: